Chart Color Schemes

 Employment

-Dorrigo has a strong specialization in agriculture, forestry & fishing, with an employment share 4.6 times the regional level.
-However, health care & social assistance is under-represented, with only 11.9% of Dorrigo's workforce compared to 16.9% in Rest of NSW.
-Employment opportunities locally appear limited, as indicated by Census data comparing working population to resident population.
-During the year to June 2025, employment levels increased by 0.9%, and labour force increased by 3.2%, causing unemployment to rise by 2.1 percentage points.
-In contrast, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-National unemployment is at 4.5%, with national employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Dorrigo's employment mix suggests local growth of approximately 5.5%% over five years and 11.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Health care & social assistance is under-represented at 11.9% compared to Rest of NSW's 16.9%.
+Limited local employment opportunities are indicated by Census data comparison.
+Between June 2024 and June 2025, employment levels increased by 0.9%, labour force grew by 3.2%, resulting in unemployment rising by 2.1 percentage points.
+Rest of NSW saw employment decline of 0.1%, labour force growth of 0.3%, with unemployment rising by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth at 6.6% over five years and 13.7% over ten years, varying significantly between sectors.
+Applying these projections to Dorrigo's employment mix suggests local growth of approximately 5.5% over five years and 11.9% over ten years.

 Frequently Asked Questions - Employment